 - On Android devices, Read Along acts as a “reading buddy” to younger students, providing personalized support powered by text-to-speech and voice-recognition technology.

 As adaptive learning technology continues to evolve, it has the potential to transform the learning experience and help teachers better meet students where they are in the learning journey.
-When the right technology is applied to teaching and learning, both teachers and students can go further, faster.
+When the right technology is applied to teaching and learning, teachers and students can go further, faster.

 Brought to you by: